 Not sure how to do the Morskie Oko hike in Zakopane, Poland?

 As one of the best things to do in Zakopane, hiking to Morskie Oko is easy (a little too easy).
-In our Morskie Oko guide, you will find out how to hike Morskie Oko, why visit Morskie Oko, our experience doing the trek, and information about Morskie Oko in the winter.
+In our Morskie Oko guide, you will find out how to hike Morskie Oko in the Polish Tatra Mountains, why visit Morskie Oko, our experience doing the trek, and information about Morskie Oko in the winter.

 Why Hike Morskie Oko Lake In Zakopane, Poland?

 As the biggest lake in Tatra National Park in Poland, Morskie Oko (or Eye of the Sea in English) is arguably the biggest attraction in Zakopane.
 To miss visiting Morskie Oko in Zakopane is like to miss seeing the Eiffel Tower in Paris.

 Situated 1,395 meters above sea level, Morskie Oko features crystal clear water, allowing visitors to see up to great depths from the surface.

 The lake was originally called Rybie Jezioro, or Fish Lake in English, due to the high amount of fish in the lake.
 Nowadays, visitors are still able to see the trouts that inhabit the lake!

 Surrounding Morskie Oko is pristine Swiss Pines and alpine peaks that create the picture-perfect landscape.
 If you are a photographer, this is going to be your paradise!